simjh96/myFarm_demo/README.md

 mockup!
-no copy rights for all images!
+copy rights doesn't belong to me for all images!